Fast California Online

 When filling out divorce papers in California, it is crucial to indicate accurate and up-to-date information about every person involved.
 Therefore, it is best to complete or update your paperwork right before you file it.

 Getting a divorce in California without a lawyer might feel like a risk.
 However, thousands of spouses do it every year, either by using online services or going fully DIY and getting no outside help.
 The main requirement for a do-it-yourself divorce in CA is to reach a full agreement on childcare and finance-related issues, among other matters.

-If you and your spouse are on the same page when it comes to these divorce aspects, you are free to start a marriage dissolution process.
+• Ensuring a 6-months residency requirement is met by either spouse.
 Otherwise, it would not be possible for any of you to file in CA, as the state would have no jurisdiction over your case.

+• Searching for up-to-date court-approved versions of legal forms online.
 While there are divorce documents available on different websites, determining if they are admissible in court will take time and a lot of research.
-Additionally, there is no guarantee you will get it right from the first try.

 • Checking if you have all the mandatory and case-specific paperwork.
+Not all the documents that look mandatory are such, and vice versa.

 • Making sure you have properly interpreted the meaning of the questions.
+Legal terminology is researchable, but it does not always make it easier to understand what is asked of you in the divorce forms.

 • Adding the necessary attachments to the relevant documents.
+There are more than 50 potential forms and attachments to them that might be necessary to file.

-Once you complete the paperwork, it is important to sign it.
-However, it might be necessary to do so in the presence of a notary public.
+• Finding out which forms should be notarized.
 Make sure you do not sign anything before you check if notarization is required, as otherwise, you will have to fill out the forms again.

 Most states have specific residency requirements, and California is not an exception.
 To file in CA, you or your ex should live in: